Skip to content

 Anyone can get a canvas and squirt paint on it.
 Anyone can trail a paintbrush through the squirts to see what will happen to the colours.
 It really is that easy.

 And from there, ideas happen.
 It has been a long time since I wailed, ‘I can’t draw!’
 Yes I can draw.
-Perhaps I don’t do it as well as members of the Royal Academy, or even as well as some six year olds but the point is, you do not have to be good at drawing to ‘do’ art.

 My paintings will never resemble anything recognisable but it really doesn’t matter.
-You’d be amazed at what people ‘see’ in my abstract paintings.

-Having fun with art is something you need to consciously make yourself do – especially if you want to paint, colour, sculpt, take pictures etc but are put off because you are ‘no good’.
+Especially if you want to paint, colour, sculpt, take pictures etc but are put off because you are ‘no good’.

 Are you ever likely to be any good if you avoid getting immersed in it?
 And do you have to be any good to enjoy the feel of paint or clay?
-Can you not just enjoy an hour of colouring and then walk away as a child does without a backward glance?

-Once you realise that your scratchy scribblings can become something awesome, you will want to do more – I promise!
 For more on my approach to having fun with art click here to read about how I plan to launch a secret exhibition at the Royal Academy next summer – well, I can dream.